 MTSU alumni also were nominated in multiple categories for this year’s ACM Honors.

-Michael Hardy, who uses only his last name professionally, earned his commercial songwriting degree from MTSU in 2013 and received his second nomination as the ACM’s songwriter of the year in 2021.
+Michael Hardy, who uses only his last name professionally, earned his commercial songwriting degree from MTSU in 2013 and received his first nomination as the ACM’s songwriter of the year in 2020 and his second in 2021.

 He released his full-length debut CD as an artist last September, resulting in nominations as the ACM’s new male artist of the year and for the music event of the year for his No. 1 single, “One Beer,” featuring Lauren Alaina and Devin Dawson.

 The video for “One Beer” is available below.